coindashboards/Organization/qualifying-contribution-token.md

 This document outlines the concept for a token, which is given to contributors of coindashboards.com for their dedication, time spent, skill and knowledge provided to the organization.
 A contributor for that matter is everyone, who adds some form of _value of notable substance_ to the website, the analytics and the organization itself, called a Qualifying Contribution.

-The concept of Qualifying Contributions stems from the work of [FairShares](http://www.fairshares.coop), which is a development model for self-governing enterprises with a unique multi-stakeholder approach to increasing value within and around an organization.
+The concept of Qualifying Contributions stems from the work of [FairShares](http://www.fairshares.coop), which is a model for self-governing organizations with a multi-stakeholder approach to increasing value within and around such organization.
 What coindashboards.com defines as Qualifying Contributions will be developed and updated continuously and made available on GitHub in [qualifying-contribution-list.md](qualifying-contribution-list.md).

 Technology
 ----------